mypappa/morethanai/README.md

 ## concept
-we wonder..
+the interactive installation investigates potentialities of diversifying narratives (about presents, pasts and futures) by initiating a collective storytelling that transcends into a ‘more-than-human’ space.
+An AI-Language Model starts to generate a story, constantly asking questions to the public.
+The AI-Language Model incorporates the public's responses into the story and thus begins to weave multiple human inputs into an imaginary narrative. **The project aims to embody the ways in which AI-tools affect the creation of collective storytelling.** In 2023, while OpenAI has found its way into mainstream media, this research is a response aiming to understand the impact of integrating AI-tools into collective storytelling practices.
+A critical engagement with AI-tools and the (social) structures underlying human-machine interactions and outcomes seems crucial at a time when users are often left without an understanding of the internal processes and thus without agency.
+Even though we live in the age of information and polyphony, few voices are being noticed; few stories are being created.
+Stories are fiction and they are not; they are speculation yet inherently bear reflection.
+Anna Tsing talks about stories as forms of ‘attunement’ to the worlds we find ourselves in, which means we have agency to make decisions: What stories do we listen to?
+What channels do we use to tell and who is telling?
+In our individualistic societies ancestral and collective knowledges are often undermined by a personified genius.
+The installation questions notions about individual creation as well as human exclusivity in creative (artistic) expression.

+guiding questions:
 - What happens if we revert the roles between the users and the servers?
 - How can I become the assistant of an AI? then who is the master of whom?

-this project aims to materialise and embody the ways in which artificial intelligences (AI) affect the creation of stories and how human inputs together with nonhuman processing (AI) give us a **more-than-human outcome**.
+- what happens if we expand a ‘human collective’ with an ‘artificial’ intelligence?

 ## hands-on
-we have created an interface that records speech, transcribes it to text and feeds it into a language model (which in this case is GPT).
-Then the AI starts generating a story.
-The story always ends with a question to the participants for new human input.
-The answer is then integrated to the story from the AI, live-projected and ends with another question. this continues until we reach an x amount of words
+the interface records speech, transcribes it to text and feeds it into a language model (which in this case is GPT).
+Then the AI-tools starts generating a story.
+The story always ends with a question that is posed to the participants in a written prompt.
+Human participants can answer that question by speaking into a microphone.
+The answer is then integrated to the story from the AI-tool and the emerging story is being projected in real-time.
+The questions appear on a screen next to the projection which gives participants the chance to answer with ease and follow the story without interruption.

 ## What we did (and did not do(ourselves)) in technical terms.
 knowing relatively nothing about coding and how to build *digital interfaces* was an interesting starting point for our project “more thAn I” that includes a complex structure of code and *(strange)* languages.
 With a lot of help we made our scaffold and now can work on a understandable set up without relying on the many knowledgeable minds that guided us till this point. **Great thanks** to **Jana, Tatiana** who conceptually guided us and to the our programmers **Pietro, Mikel, Xavier, Victor,** and **Aurel** *(@FabLab, we know you know BUT woman power is definitely needed here!)*